zeal18/transform/docs/source/transformers/cats-integration.rst

 Cats integration
 ================

-Chimney provides `Cats <https://typelevel.org/cats>`_ library integration module.
+The Transform provides `Cats <https://typelevel.org/cats>`_ library integration module.
 To include it to your SBT project, add the following line to your ``build.sbt``:

 .. parsed-literal::

-  libraryDependencies += "io.scalaland" %% "chimney-cats" % "|version|"
+  libraryDependencies += "io.github.zeal18" %% "transform-cats" % "|version|"

 The module is released for Scala 2.12.x and 2.13.x and cats 2.2.0.
 If you want to use it with Scala.js, you need to replace ``%%`` with ``%%%``.

-The module provides package ``io.scalaland.chimney.cats`` with all the goodies described here.
+The module provides package ``io.github.zeal18.transform.cats`` with all the goodies described here.

 .. important::

-  You need to import ``io.scalaland.chimney.cats._`` in order to support the ``Validated`` and ``Ior`` datatypes for lifted transformers.
+  You need to import ``io.github.zeal18.transform.cats._`` in order to support the ``Validated`` and ``Ior`` datatypes for lifted transformers.

 .. _cats-validated: